 - Raise their eyebrows

-as they go on to pretend that they never heard of the most popular dating app of all time.
+Some of them will pretend that they never heard of the most popular dating app of all time.

-Some love it, others hate it. believes that nothing good came from the tiny app and holds it responsible for a 'Dating Apocalypse' that not even the good old 'Poke' feature on Facebook was able to create.
+Vanity Fair believes that nothing good came from the tiny app and holds it responsible for a 'Dating Apocalypse' that not even the good old 'Poke' feature on Facebook was able to create.

 Not that I would know anything about this sort of stuff, of course.

 Ask Google what people think about Tinder and you’ll get suggestions like: